“I photograph the world at the edge of recognition, where the everyday slips into something quieter and more surreal.”

 Bio

-He holds an MA in Contemporary Art Theory from Edinburgh College of Art, which informs the conceptual framework underpinning his work.
+He holds an MA in Contemporary Art Theory (Distinction) from Edinburgh College of Art, where his studies informed an ongoing interest in perception, attention and the conditions through which images are experienced.

-Ogilvie self publishes artist books and zines, including INTERVALS: VOL 01, COURTS, and the Spirit of Place series.
+He actively self publishes artist books and zines, including Intervals: Volume One, Courts, and the Spirit of Place series.

 Artist Statement

-I photograph the world at the edge of recognition, where the everyday slips into something quieter and more uncertain.
+I photograph the world at the edge of recognition, where the everyday slips into something quieter and more surreal.

 My practice explores perception as an active and unstable process, shaped by attention, atmosphere and the quiet thresholds where the familiar begins to feel slightly uneasy.
 The work sits somewhere between conceptual and post documentary photography.
 I am interested in moments when clarity softens and meaning becomes provisional, allowing feeling to surface before interpretation.